 On October 2, 2016, Fr.
 Andrew was elevated by His Grace Bishop THOMAS to the rank of archpriest at St. Paul’s.

 Fr.
-Andrew has delivered public lectures on comparative theology, evangelism, ecology and Church history, as well as on other topics pertaining to Orthodox Christian spiritual life, at various parishes in North America as well as at Cornell University, Princeton Theological Seminary, St. Tikhon’s Orthodox Theological Seminary, the Antiochian Village, Penn State University, Lehigh University, Bucknell University, Eastern University, Grove City College and Muhlenberg College.
-He has also given talks for the Antiochian Archdiocese’s Department of Christian Education, for the Orthodox Church in America’s Diocese of New York and New Jersey and Diocese of Eastern Pennsylvania, and for the Ukrainian Orthodox Church of the USA.
+Andrew has delivered public lectures on comparative theology, evangelism, ecology and Church history, as well as on other topics pertaining to Orthodox Christian spiritual life, at numerous parishes in North America as well as at Cornell University, Princeton Theological Seminary, St. Tikhon’s Orthodox Theological Seminary, the Antiochian Village, Penn State University, Lehigh University, Bucknell University, Eastern University, Grove City College and Muhlenberg College.
+He has also given talks for Orthodox Christian Fellowship (OCF), the Antiochian Archdiocese’s Department of Christian Education, the Orthodox Church in America’s Diocese of New York and New Jersey and Diocese of Eastern Pennsylvania, and the Ukrainian Orthodox Church of the USA.